uvrajanshuman/Spring-Core/src/main/java/com/refstash/bean_scope/README.md

 Here are the commonly used bean scopes in Spring:

-1. Singleton: This is the default scope in Spring.
+1. **Singleton**: This is the default scope in Spring.
 A singleton bean is created once per container and shared by all the requests for that bean.
 It means that all the requests for the bean will receive the same instance.

-2. Prototype: A prototype bean is created each time it is requested from the container.
+2. **Prototype**: A prototype bean is created each time it is requested from the container.
 It means that a new instance is created every time the bean is injected into another bean or is requested.

-3. Request: A request-scoped bean is created once per HTTP request.
+3. **Request**: A request-scoped bean is created once per HTTP request.
 It means that each new HTTP request will have its own instance of the bean.
 This scope is typically used for web applications.

-4. Session: A session-scoped bean is created once per user session.
+4. **Session**: A session-scoped bean is created once per user session.
 It means that each new user session will have its own instance of the bean.
 This scope is also used in web applications.

-5. Application: An application-scoped bean is created once for the entire application context.
+5. **Application**: An application-scoped bean is created once for the entire application context.
 It means that all requests within the application will share the same instance of the bean.
 Only valid in the context of a web-aware Spring ApplicationContext.

-6. Websocket: This scope is specific to WebSocket-based applications.
+6. **Websocket**: This scope is specific to WebSocket-based applications.
 A bean with this scope is created once per WebSocket session.

 The last four scopes mentioned request, session, application and websocket, are only available in a web-aware application.
 The singleton and prototype scopes are available in any type of IOC container.